-Under the executive order issued by Governor Cuomo on Friday, businesses are allowed to request an exempt designation as an essential business.
+Under the executive order issued by Governor Cuomo, businesses are allowed to request an exempt designation as an essential business.
 We have applied for this exemption.
 We realize that books are not essential on the level of food, health and medical care, etc., but in this time of extreme crisis, disruption and anxiety reading provides a necessary oasis, a spring filled with knowledge, learning, wonder, solace and escape.
 Judging from the calls we’ve received over the past few days, many of you agree with us.
 With libraries and schools closed and many people still lacking access to digital devices or the technological savvy to use them, physical books and audio are a vital means of coping.
 Many of you have serious concerns about keeping your children occupied and their educational and recreational resources (puzzles and games, which we also stock) refreshed during a long disruption.
 We can help with that much more effectively if we can staff the store where the books are located with a minimal staff; we can do it even better if we can provide you with the same curbside service as restaurants.
 We understand and agree that an open storefront is not wise as we try to stop the spread of COVID-9, but we believe we will be able to contribute to the public’s mental health if we are as accessible as our food and restaurant colleagues.
 We don’t have any idea of how long it will take for the state to evaluate our request, or whether they will agree.
 When we have an answer, we will let you know.
 We’ll keep you updated about all changes as best we can via social media and the occasional email.

 Your support and encouraging words over the past couple of weeks have been overwhelming, and only increase our resolve to fight through this and emerge stronger when we all return to whatever the new normal is.
 Being in a quiet, empty, partially darkened store is eerie, unsettling, and unnatural.
 When this is over, we’ll be the same lively place we were before this unexpected closure, filled with animated conversations in which we share our passions about books and the ideas we find there.
 Where you will be able to reconnect with some of your familiar interests and stumble across books that will open new worlds for you.
 Where you can come in for a paper, card or magazine, or spend a lunch break or an afternoon browsing for that special inspiration.
 There will be many stories to tell, and lessons to share, some light-hearted, some somber, more than a few tinged with the laughter of the retrospective look.
 We look forward to that day.